hansehe/PikaBus/docs/guidelines_amqp.md

 | All information about the event is contained within the message. | Data is usually copied across services, and kept consistent following the eventually consistency principle. |

-### Failed Messages
+## Error Handling
 Failed messages occur when a service fails processing the message after a given number of retries.

-It is adviced to be as tolerant of failure as possible, and only throw an exception to fail the message when no other option is available.
+It is adviced to be as fault-tolerant as possible, and only throw an exception to fail the message when no other option is available.

-When a message fails, then the application must forward the message to a durable `error` queue for special failure handling.

-The default error queue with PikaBus is called:
-- `error`
+By default, `PikaBus` implements error handling by forwarding failed messages to a durable queue named `error` after 5 retry attemps with backoff policy between each attempt.